sandeep194920/BookStoreApp/README.md

 Access the website here [BookStore App](https://book-store-app-theta-ashen.vercel.app/) deployed on Vercel.

+#### Note:

+You might want to create a free vercel account and login to access this site.

 ## About this Project

 This is a Book store CRUD FrontEnd app written in Next JS that uses Redux for state management and Tailwind for styling.